metalivedev/dotclouddocs/public/0.9/faq.rst

 it will also be available over https://<myapp-myuser>.dotcloud.com/.

-Note, however, that if you want to have SSL on your own domain name, you will need to purchase your own SSL certificate, and upgrade to one of our paying offers.
+Note, however, that if you want to have SSL on your own domain name, you will need to purchase your own SSL certificate, and your bill will increase.
 Why?
 Because we will need to dedicate a load balancer instance to your application (since SSL requires at least one IP address per domain, or more accurately, per certificate).

 How can I setup a crontab?